harshkumar1/curation-and-promotion/README.md

 PIPELINES_API_URL="https://<your domain>.jfrog.io/pipelines/api/v1"
 ```

-create a new pipelineSource by first copying the existing example to a new directory.
+create a new pipeline source by first copying the existing example to a new directory.
 At the top of the "pipelines.yml" file you'll find many yaml anchors that might need to be updated or changed based on what you want your pipeline to do

 Once your yaml is in a good place run "createPipelineSource.sh" with the expected parameters.